Sally G Pasion

 Dennis Bua (M.S.
 SF State, Ph.D. and postdoc Stanford, Bio-protocol, Stanford University School of Medicine)

-Berenice Cabrera (B.S. and MS, SF State; currently Biology Instructor at Foothill College)
+Berenice Cabrera (B.S. and MS, SF State; Biology Instructor Foothill College, Ph.D. student at University of Michigan)

 Jessica Chan (B.S.
-SF State; currently graduate student at USF, Research Associate PrognomiQ Inc.)
+SF State; currently graduate student at USF, Associate Lab Manager PrognomiQ Inc.)

 Shani Chapman (M.S.
 SF State)